manuelbent/numeri-api/README.md

 Using Redis as bus, events are processed by a separate component to ensure fast response times and reliability.

 **Retrieval**
-Processed events can be queried from the GET `/v1/events` endpoint with upper level (for now) filtering, pagination, and sorting.
+Processed events can be queried from the GET `/v1/events` endpoint filtering, pagination, and sorting.
+Filtering is possible on any property of the event, including custom nested ones.
+e.g. `?properties.some.nested.property.key=value`.

 ## Local development